Eurasian teal: Description

-In non-breeding (eclipse) plumage, the drake looks more like the hen; it is more uniform in colour, with a dark head and vestigial facial markings.
-The hen itself is yellowish-brown, somewhat darker on wings and back.
+In non-breeding (eclipse) plumage, the drake looks more like the duck (female); it is more uniform in colour, with a dark head and vestigial facial markings.
+The duck itself is yellowish-brown, somewhat darker on wings and back.
 It has a dark greyish-brown upper head, hindneck, eyestripe and feather pattern.
-The pattern is dense short streaks on the head and neck, and scaly spots on the rest of the body; overall they look much like a tiny mallard (A. platyrhynchos) hen when at rest.
+The pattern is dense short streaks on the head and neck, and scaly spots on the rest of the body; overall they look much like a tiny mallard (A. platyrhynchos) duck when at rest.
 The wings are coloured similar to the drake's, but with brown instead of grey upperwing coverts that have less wide tips, and wider tips of the speculum feathers.
-The hen's rectrices have yellowish-white tips; the midbelly is whitish with some dark streaking.
+The duck's rectrices have yellowish-white tips; the midbelly is whitish with some dark streaking.

-Immatures are coloured much like hens, but have a stronger pattern.
+Immatures are coloured much like adult females, but have a stronger pattern.
 The downy young are coloured like in other dabbling ducks: brown above and yellow below, with a yellow supercilium.
-They are recognizable by their tiny size however, weighing just 15 g at hatching.
+They are recognisable by their tiny size however, weighing just 15 g at hatching.

 The drake's bill is dark grey, in eclipse plumage often with some light greenish or brownish hue at the base.
-The bill of hens and immatures is pinkish or yellowish at the base, becoming dark grey towards the tip; the grey expands basewards as the birds age.
+The bill of females and immatures is pinkish or yellowish at the base, becoming dark grey towards the tip; the grey expands basewards as the birds age.
 The feet are dark grey in males and greyish olive or greyish-brown in females and immatures.
 The iris is always brown.

-Moults during summer.
-Male in eclipse resembles female, but with darker upperparts and grey bill.
-Flight feathers are moulted simultaneously and birds are flightless for up to 4 weeks.
+The moult is during the summer.
+Males in eclipse resemble females, but with darker upperparts and a grey bill.
+The flight feathers are moulted simultaneously and birds are flightless for up to 4 weeks.

 This is a noisy species.
 The male whistles cryc or creelycc, not loud but very clear and far-carrying.
 The female has a feeble keh or neeh quack.

-Males in nuptial plumage are distinguished from green-winged teals by the horizontal white scapular stripe, the lack of a vertical white bar at the breast sides, and the quite conspicuous light outlines of the face patch, which are indistinct in the green-winged teal drake.
+Males in breeding plumage are distinguished from green-winged teal by the horizontal white scapular stripe, the lack of a vertical white bar on the breast sides, and the more conspicuous light outlines on the face patch, which are indistinct in the green-winged teal drake.
 Males in eclipse plumage, females and immatures are best recognised by their small size, calls, and the speculum; they are hard to tell apart from the green-winged teal however.